kaidiramio/kaidiramio/README.md

 <img src="https://media-exp1.licdn.com/dms/image/C4E16AQE0IYUUxQWHhg/profile-displaybackgroundimage-shrink_200_800/0/1648090281854?e=2147483647&v=beta&t=D2awWZVpGcE8bHAC8PrdEWe25-xG8KIRkaakvY6JLjo" width="100%">

-### Hi there!
-My name is Kai
+As a Full-Stack Software Engineer, with a a background in Education, Ed-Tech, and Sociology, I aspire to help curate social change and am inspired by how we can use technology as a tool to influence and create positive social impact.

-I'm currently a Software Engineer based in Boston, MA.
-I am experienced in Frontend development.
-I have knowledge in HTML, CSS, and Javascript.
-I also have experience as an Product Support professional.
-As a software engineer, I aspire to help curate change and work for a company who not only "talks the talk" but "walks the walk".
+See my <a href="https://kai-diramio.netlify.app" rel="nofollow">website</a>for more information!

 ## My Skill Set
 <!-- <table><tr><td valign="top" width="33%"> -->